arminhaaf/mandelexplorer/README.md

 # Mandelbrot Explorer

-A GPU accerelated Mandelbrot explorer implemented in Java 8 using aparapi (http://aparapi.com/)
+A GPU/AVX accelerated Mandelbrot explorer implemented in Java 9.

+GPU implementation using aparapi (http://aparapi.com/)

 Start nimra.mandelexplorer.MandelExplore from your IDE